junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean puts up his right hand in the universal surrender gesture, just in case.
 "Metatron?" he tries.

 The man looks nothing like any black-suit angel they ran into before, more like someone's unwelcoming old uncle of their third cousin twice removed, living alone for his entire life and never leaves his apartment.
-He doesn't react to the name, only observing Dean's face more alarmingly.
+He doesn't quite react to the name, only observing Dean's face more alarmingly, his rifle higher.

+Those alerted squinting eyes are enough of a telltale.

 "You're Metatron?"
 Dean can't help but wants to laugh. *Seriously?
 This guy?* He turns to Sam to look for some confirmation, "This is Metatron?"

-Sam is frowning deeper than before, nearly having both his eyes shut tight now, covering both his ears with his hands again.
+Sam is frowning deeper and more painful, nearly having both his eyes shut tight now, covering both his ears with his hands again.
 "I can't hear you," he shouts back at Dean as if they're standing a football court's distance away.

-"I go by Marv these days," the man answers, not really admitting or denying, but it's already a give-away.
+"I go by Marv these days," the man answers flatly, not quite admitting but all the same.

-"Marv, Metatron, is it just me or it sounds just about the same?
+"Yeah, whatever.
+Marv, Metatron, is it just me or it sounds just about the same?
 Tip from pros, you'd probably want to make fake names as different from your real name as possible to not get caught -- trust me, I know.
 So you *are* Metatron," Dean says, slightly relieved.
 "Listen, we just want to talk --"

 "Sit down."
 Metatron simply waves his rifle, and in the blink of an eye, he disappears and reappears out of the room, standing behind them.
 He nods at the back of the room, where, surrounded by tons of books are two small armchairs.

-Dean doesn't even bother to try to avoid stepping on the books as they walk inside -- the books are everywhere.
-He helps Sam to take the closest chair and takes one himself.
+Dean doesn't even bother to try to avoid stepping on the books as they walk inside -- the books are just everywhere.
+He helps Sam to take the closest chair and takes the other one himself.

 Clapping his hands, he looks up at the man again, managing a forced smile.
 "Right, now we can talk --"